convox/convox/docs/getting-started/introduction.md

 ## Deploy a Sample App

 One of the easiest ways to get familiar with Convox is to clone one of our sample apps.
-For this tutorial we will use a simple [Node.js app](https://github.com/convox-examples/nodejs) that you can clone from our [example repository](https://github.com/convox-examples)
+For this tutorial, we will use a simple [Node.js app](https://github.com/convox-examples/nodejs) that you can clone from our [example repository](https://github.com/convox-examples)

 ### Clone the Example App